Atmosera-actions-prep/actions-course/docs/01-Create-Dockerfile.md

 In this session, we are going to be deploying an application within a **Docker** container.
 Before we can deploy our app, we need to begin setting up a foundation to make changes to.

-## Exercise: Add Dockerfile
+## Exercise: Review Dockerfile

-1. Create a new branch called `Docker`
-1. In the root of the repository, create a new file named: `Dockerfile`
-1. Copy and paste the following code snippet into the new file:
+In this exercise, you will review the Dockerfile found in the root directory and make any necessary changes.

       > **:warning: NOTE:** Update the **orgname** and **reponame** variables to your organization and repository names.